Martha’s Vineyard, 2013

 The geometric shapes and bright colours contrast with the natural textures and forms in which the sculpture is situated.
 The sculpture is named after Dan’s wife and recognizes its location in Niagara’s grape growing region.

-Soloman designed “Martha’s Vineyard” to be dynamic in space and to be experienced as a fully three-dimensional sculpture which reveals very different perspectives as the viewer moves around the piece.
-The important role that colour plays in “Martha’s Vineyard” derives from Soloman’s paintings.
+Solomon designed “Martha’s Vineyard” to be dynamic in space and to be experienced as a fully three-dimensional sculpture which reveals very different perspectives as the viewer moves around the piece.
+The important role that colour plays in “Martha’s Vineyard” derives from Solomon’s paintings.
 The intense colour was used to create a bold and exciting presence in the landscape that surrounds the winery.

 No image available for the collection.